taw00/manuscript-css/v4.0/examples/example-prose-long-and-complicated.md

 <!--
-Long-form prose example with chapters and scenes.
+Long-form prose example with books, parts, chapters, and scenes.

 Copyright (c) Todd Warner
 This work is licensed under Attribution 4.0 International.
 To view a copy of